 Of course, some call centre Team Leaders have nothing.

 Like any Key Performance Indicators, thought should be put into selecting KPIs that are going to drive the right behaviours in your centre.

 Want Team Leaders to focus on coaching for example?

 Have a KPI on the minimum hours they need to spend coaching each week.

-- We run both public and private training courses for Emerging Leaders and Advanced Team Leaders – you can learn more and find all our upcoming courses on CX Skills.
+- You’ll find a list of specialist trainers of both public and private training courses for Emerging Leaders and Advanced Call Centre Team Leaders on the free CX Directory >

 - Need some help getting the right KPI’s, structures and processes in place?
 Visit our CX Consult website>>>